dberuben/damoul/creating_subdomain.md

 exemple :

-your main domain is `exemple.com` but you want to create a subdomain NameServer.
+Your main domain is `exemple.com` but you want to create a subdomain NameServer.

+Stat of your domain.

 > dig ns exemple.com
 >